BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 Detailed schematics, flowcharts, and graphs can be used to illustrate complex processes or architectures, as experts can interpret these visuals effectively.

 Assumed Background Knowledge:
-There’s less need for analogies or simplifications, as experts already understand the foundational concepts.
+There is less need for  comparisons or simplifications since experts already understand the foundational concepts.

 For Regular Folks
 Simplified Language:
 Avoid jargon and technical terms.
 When technical terms are necessary, define them clearly and concisely.

 High-Level Overviews:
-Focus on the main ideas and practical implications rather than intricate technical details.
+Focus on the main ideas and real-world applications rather than complex technical details.
 Explain the “what” and “why” more than the “how.”

 Relatable Analogies:
-Use everyday examples or analogies to explain technical concepts.
-For instance, comparing data flow in a network to water flowing through pipes can make the concept more accessible.
+Use everyday examples or comparisons to explain technical concepts.
+For example, comparing data flow in a network to water flowing through pipes can make the concept more accessible.

 User-Friendly Visuals:
 Opt for simplified diagrams, infographics, or illustrations that convey the key points without overwhelming details.